raywoo32/HPA/README.md

 Therefore: a good ID mapping tool contains as many mappings as possible for the target set, and every ID of the source set should be present and unique.
 Incidentally, uniqueness is structurally enforced: in R, names, rownames and colnames have to be unique in the first place.

+Since the Dataset already comes with HGNC, I found the protein IDs and entrezgene IDs for this dataset.

 &nbsp;

 ```R